Confidentiality & Medical Records

 In accordance with the Data Protection Regulations (GDPR), patients may request to see their medical records.
 Such requests should be made in writing to your GP.
 No information will be released without the patient consent unless we are legally obliged to do so.

 We make every effort to give the best service possible to everyone who attends our practice.

 However, we are aware that things can go wrong resulting in a patient feeling that they have a genuine cause for complaint.
 If this is so, we would wish for the matter to be settled as quickly, and as amicably, as possible.

-To pursue a complaint please contact the practice manager in writing who will deal with your concerns appropriately.
+To pursue a complaint please contact the Practice Management team in writing and a member of the management team will deal with your concerns appropriately.
 Further written information is available regarding the complaints procedure from reception.